-\begin{claim} We have that $w \forces p^\xi(\eta)_\kappa \in S^*_\kappa$. \end{claim} \begin{proof} This is completely analogous to the previous claim: The proof for theorem \ref{jensen_qc_main} on page \pageref{jensen_qc_main} carries over to the present situation almost verbatim (in the case $\delta=\kappa$).
+Thus indeed, $\gamma < \bar \mu$.
+Now we can quote the last part of the proof of Theorem~\ref{jensen_qc_main}, which easily shows that by Requirement~\ref{basic_generic} and by Claim~\ref{claim:generic} in the construction of the sequence and by elementarity, for $A^*= A^*(A_\eta\cap\bar\kappa,p^\rho_{<\kappa}(\eta))$, $L_\gamma[A^*] \vDash r^\eta$ is coded by branches. \end{proof} \begin{claim} We have that $w \forces p^\xi(\eta)_\kappa \in S^*_\kappa$. \end{claim} \begin{proof} This is completely analogous to the previous claim: The proof of Theorem~\ref{jensen_qc_main} (see p.\ \pageref{jensen_qc_main}) carries over to the present situation almost verbatim (setting $\delta=\kappa$).
 As in the previous claim, to show that the height of any test-model is less than that of the collapse of $N^\rho$, use that $(t^\xi,p^\xi)_{\xi<\rho}$ is appropriately definable over the transitive collapse of $N^\rho$ using $\vec{x}$ and $C^*$ as parameters.
-The additional parameter is unproblematic since $C^* \in \Hhier(\kappa)$ and is therefore an element of each $N^\rho$.
-As in the previous claim, we may directly use basic genericity (requirement \ref{basic_generic} in the construction) and claim \ref{claim:generic} instead of $\D$ as we did in the proof of theorem \ref{jensen_qc_main}. \end{proof}
+The additional parameter is unproblematic since $C^* \in \Hhier(\kappa)$ and is therefore an element of $N^\rho$.
+As in the previous claim, we may directly use basic genericity, i.e., Requirement~\ref{basic_generic} in the construction (instead of $\D$ as we did in the proof of Theorem~\ref{jensen_qc_main}). \end{proof}

 Observe when $\rho < \alpha$ is a limit ordinal, have $(t^\rho, p^\rho) \in M^{ \rho +1}$: this is because $(t^{\xi},p^{\xi})_{\xi<\rho}$ is definable over $\langle M^{\rho}, C^*\cap\kappa(\rho)\rangle$ and $C^* \cap\kappa(\rho) \in M^{\rho +1}$ since $\kappa(\bar\rho+1)$ is a strong limit cardinal.
 This ends the construction of the sequence $(t^\xi, p^\xi)$, for $\xi \leq \alpha$.